 Like adults, teens have a lot on their plate.
 Coming home to a place where silliness is the norm can teach your teen not to take life so seriously.
 As studies have shown, laughter reduces stress and benefits health.
 Put on a funny movie, make silly faces, tell knock knock jokes.
 Just laugh.

 Write your teen a letter and encourage your teen to write you one.
-A letter is less confrontational, and you can each get your points across without being cut off.
+A letter is less confrontational than dealing with teenage anger in the heat of the moment.
+And you can each get your points across without being cut off.
 Letters can also offer affirmation and reassurance during difficult times.

 9. Get counseling.